birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 ---

-# Step 3 -- OCRA lookups
+# Step 3 -- OCRA class_id lookups

 script: "instructor_check_flow/30_extract_data_from_ocra.py"

-HEREZZ

 source-file: "json_data/oit_data_02.json"

 output-file: "json_data/oit_data_03.json"

+description:
+- This step queries ocra for each remaining OIT course to get "class_ids".
+- Courses with no class_ids are removed.
+- The class_ids will be used in the next step to get reading-list-data.

+---

+# Step 4 -- gather reading-list-data

+script: "instructor_check_flow/40_get_reading_list_data.py"

+source-file: "json_data/oit_data_03.json"

+output-file: "json_data/oit_data_04.json"

+description:
+- This step queries ocra on each class_id to get reading-list-data.

 TODO:
 - After I see how to include instructor-data with the various OCRA queries, decide whether to include the instructor as part of the reading-list-data-queries --- or grab all reading-list-data, and then filter out non-relevant entries based on instructor.

-description:
-- This step will query OCRA for each course in the data-holder-dict, and add the OCRA data to the data-holder-dict.
-- It will then remove any reading-list entries where the instructor is not one of the OIT-course instructors.
-- It will then remove any course without any reading-list data.

 ---

-# Step 4 -- Create reading-lists
+# Step 5 -- Create reading-list files

-script: "instructor_check_flow/40_create_reading_lists.py"
+script: "instructor_check_flow/50_create_reading_lists.py"

 source-file: "json_data/oit_data_03.json"